-On this day in 2005, John Paul II, history's most well-traveled pope and the first non-Italian to hold the position since the 16th century, dies at his home in the Vatican.
-Six days later, two million people packed Vatican City for his funeral, said to be the biggest funeral in history.
+On April 2, 2005, John Paul II, history’s most well-traveled pope and the first non-Italian to hold the position since the 16th century, dies at his home in the Vatican.
+Six days later, two million people packed Vatican City for his funeral, said to be one of the biggest in history.

 John Paul II was born Karol Jozef Wojtyla in Wadowice, Poland, 35 miles southwest of Krakow, in 1920.
 After high school, the future pope enrolled at Krakow’s Jagiellonian University, where he studied philosophy and literature and performed in a theater group.
 During World War II, Nazis occupied Krakow and closed the university, forcing Wojtyla to seek work in a quarry and, later, a chemical factory.
 By 1941, his mother, father, and only brother had all died, leaving him the sole surviving member of his family.